New Changes in Financial Aid Application Process

 FAFSA Simplification Act

 The FAFSA Simplification Act aims to streamline the application process and need assessment procedures for federal student aid.
-This Act has made significant changes to the 2024-2025 Free Application for Federal Student Aid (FAFSA) form, calculation of financial need, and policies and procedures for schools that participate in federal student aid programs.
+Starting with the 2024-25 award year, this Act made significant changes to the Free Application for Federal Student Aid (FAFSA) form, calculation of financial need, and policies and procedures for schools that participate in federal student aid programs.

 Please meet this priority FAFSA filing deadline for priority consideration of limited institutional and state need-based aid.